vkum29/_ds/_sort/_insertion/readme.md

-# Selection sort
+# Insertion sort
-A simple sorting algorithm which sorts minimum no. to left side in second pass after identifying same in first pass.
+A simple sorting algorithm which starts with assuming left item to be sorted. in every pass it takes the next element and moves it to left in such a way that all bigger value comes after it.
 This process is repeated over till all elements are sorted.

-## Selection sort steps
+## Insertion sort steps
 - Pass array to identify minimum value
 - Move this value to left of unsorted elements in array.
 - i.e can be done by Swap unordered left item